NodeBB-Community/nodebb-plugin-recent-cards/README.md

     npm i nodebb-plugin-recent-cards

 Then head over to Admin -> Extend -> Widgets and place the widget.
-Additional settings can be found at Admin -> Plugins -> Recent Cards.
+Additional settings can be found at Admin -> Plugins -> Recent Cards and under the individual widget settings.

 ## Screenshot